-Police: Mom charged in Ohio girl's death isn't US citizen
+Police: Mom charged in girl's death might face deportation

-MASSILLON, Ohio (AP) — Authorities say a woman charged with murder in the death of her 5-year-old daughter in Ohio is from China, isn’t a naturalized U.S. citizen and therefore might face deportation.
+MASSILLON, Ohio (AP) — A Chinese woman charged with murder in the death of her 5-year-old daughter in Ohio isn’t a naturalized U.S. citizen and therefore might face deportation, authorities said.

-Ashley Zhao’s parents reported her missing Monday.
-Police say her body was found Tuesday at the family’s restaurant in North Canton.
+Ashley Zhao’s parents reported her missing Monday; the child’s body was found hidden Tuesday at the family’s restaurant in North Canton after a daylong search, Jackson Township police said.
+They haven’t explained how the child was concealed.

-Police allege that 29-year-old Mingming Chen struck Ashley in the face several times with her fist on Monday morning, and the girl died.
+They allege that the girl’s mother, 29-year-old Mingming Chen, struck Ashley in the face several times with her fist on Monday morning and that the girl’s father unsuccessfully tried to revive her and then helped conceal what happened after she died.
+He also has been charged in her death.

-Chen also is charged with felonious assault.
-Court records list no attorney for her.
+Chen also faces a felonious assault charge.
+Court records did not list an attorney for her as of Thursday.

 Most Read Stories